Twenty-Four Histories: Related works

-There were attempts at producing new historiographies after the Qing dynasty, but they either never gained widespread acceptance as part of the official historical canon or they remain unfinished.
+There were attempts at producing new traditional histories after the fall of the Qing dynasty, but they either never gained widespread acceptance as part of the official historical canon or they remain unfinished.

 Modern attempts at creating the official Qing history

-In 1961, to commemorate the 50th anniversary of the declaration of the Republic of China (ROC), the ROC government in Taiwan published the History of Qing, adding 21 supplementary chapters to the Draft History of Qing and revising many existing chapters to denounce the People's Republic of China (PRC) as an illegitimate, impostor regime.
-It also removed passages that were derogatory towards the Xinhai Revolution.
+In 1961, to commemorate the 50th anniversary of the declaration of the Republic of China (ROC), the ROC government in Taiwan published the History of Qing, adding 21 supplementary chapters to the Draft History of Qing and revising many existing chapters to remove derogatory passages towards the 1911 Revolution and denounce the People's Republic of China (PRC) as illegitimate.
 This edition has not been widely accepted as the official Qing history because it is recognized that it was a rushed job motivated by political objectives.
 It does not correct most of the errors known to exist in the Draft History of Qing.

 An additional project, attempting to write a New History of Qing incorporating new materials and improvements in historiography, lasted from 1988 to 2000.
 Only 33 chapters out of the projected 500 were published.
-This project was later abandoned following the rise of the Pan-Green Coalition, which sees Taiwan as a distinct entity from Mainland China, both culturally and politically.
-As such, it is argued that it is not the duty of the Taiwanese regime to compile the Qing history.
+This project was later abandoned following the rise of the Taiwanese nationalist Pan-Green Coalition, which argues that it is not the duty of Taiwan to compile the history of mainland China.

 In 1961, the PRC also attempted to complete the Qing history, but historians were prevented from doing so against the backdrop of the Cultural Revolution.

 In 2002, the PRC once again announced that it would complete the History of Qing.
-The project was approved in 2003, and put under the leadership of historian Dai Yi.
+The project was approved in 2002, and put under the leadership of historian Dai Yi.
 Initially planned to be completed in 10 years, the project suffered multiple delays, pushing completion of the first draft to 2016.
 Chinese Social Sciences Today reported in April 2020 that the project's results were being reviewed.
+However, in 2023, the manuscript was reportedly rejected, and there are also rumors that the project has been indefinitely halted.

 Modern editions

-In China, the Zhonghua Book Company (Zhonghua Shuju) have edited a number of these histories.
+In China, the Zhonghua Book Company have edited a number of these histories.
 They have been collated, edited, and punctuated by Chinese specialists.

-From 1991 to 2003, it was translated from Classical Chinese into modern written vernacular Chinese, by Xu Jialu and other scholars.
+From 1991 to 2003, it was translated from Literary Chinese into modern written vernacular Chinese, by Xu Jialu and other scholars.